Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: Introduction

 \section{Introduction}

-A normal projective variety is called \emph{Fano} (resp. \emph{weak Fano}) if its anti-canonical divisor is ample (resp. nef and big).
-A Fano variety is called \emph{$\mathbb Q$-Fano} if it is $\mathbb Q$-factorial and its Picard number is one.
-According to the minimal model program, the $\mathbb Q$-Fano varieties with mild singularities (e.g. terminal, canonical, klt, lc, etc.) are one of the building blocks of algebraic varieties.
+Throughout this paper, we work over the complex number field $\mathbb C$.
+We denote the Picard number of a normal projective variety $X$ by $\rho(X)$.
+A normal projective variety is called \emph{$\bQ$-Fano} (resp. \emph{weak $\bQ$-Fano}) if it is $\bQ$-factorial and its anti-canonical divisor is ample (resp. nef and big).
+According to the minimal model program (MMP), $\bQ$-Fano varieties with mild singularities (e.g. terminal, canonical, klt, etc.) are one of the building blocks of algebraic varieties.

-Since terminal $\bQ$-Fano varieties with fixed dimension $n$ form a bounded family \cite{Birkar2021}, one may ask if we can find the full list of them.
-This goal is only achieved in the large index cases and the key ingredient of the proofs is to produce special divisors on $X$ and then reduce the problem to surfaces \cite{Mukai1989,Sano1996,Mella1999}.
-Similar strategy also applies in general case and the very first step is to prove the existence of certain effective divisors using the Riemann--Roch formula.
+According to \cite[Theorem 1.1]{Birkar2021}, $\bQ$-Fano varieties with canonical singularities and fixed dimension form a bounded family.
+Thus one may ask if we can find the full list of them.
+This goal is only achieved in the large index cases.
+The key ingredient is to produce special divisors on $X$ and then the problem is reduced to surfaces \cite{Mukai1989,Sano1996,Mella1999}.
+One may expect to apply similar ideas in the general case to reduce the classification problem of higher dimensional $\bQ$-Fano varieties to the classification of some special lower dimensional varieties.
+The very first step of this approach is to prove the existence of certain effective divisors using the Riemann--Roch formula.
 To this end, one needs to control the positivity of higher Chern classes.
-For instance, for any terminal $\bQ$-Fano threefold $X$, Kawamata proved in \cite[Proposition 1]{Kawamata1992} that there exists a positive number $b_3$ independent of $X$ such that
+For instance, for any $\bQ$-Fano threefold $X$ with terminal singularities and $\rho(X)=1$, Kawamata proved in \cite[Proposition 1]{Kawamata1992} that there exists a positive number $b_3$ independent of $X$ such that

-This inequality plays a very key role in the classification of terminal $\bQ$-Fano threefolds.
-We refer the interested reader to \cite{Suzuki2004,Prokhorov2013,Prokhorov2022,Brownkasparzyk2022} and the references therein for more details.
+This inequality plays a prominent role in the classification of $\bQ$-Fano threefolds with terminal singularities and Picard number one.
+We refer the reader to \cite{Suzuki2004,Prokhorov2013,Prokhorov2022,BrownKasprzyk2022} and the references therein for more details.